 The Torah is the Story of Humanity written on Cylinder Seals.

-Sumerian Gods created a biogenetic experiment called humans.
+In the Story Anunnaki created a biogenetic experiment called Humans.

 Moses and the Decalogue